 Go With More Than One Color

-You've probably noticed that natural hair color is not a single shade and that each strand is a different color.
-You can do the same thing when getting either balayage or foils by asking your stylist to use more than one color to get highlights that look even more natural.
+You've probably noticed that natural hair colors aren't a single shade and that each strand is a different color.
+You can achieve similar diversity when getting either balayage or foils by asking your stylist to use more than one color for highlights that look even more natural.

 You can also consider getting lowlights—a color that's about two shades darker than your highlights.
-When these are woven into the hair, it adds dimension and depth for some fabulous looking locks.
+When lowlights are woven into the hair, they add dimension and depth for some fabulous-looking locks.